Loading...

 Your table might include something like this.

-So shield volcanoes, for their boundary, they can be on constructive plate boundaries or over mantle plumes.
+So shield volcanoes, for their boundary they can be on constructive plate boundaries or over mantle plumes.

 Magma is not very viscous, it is runny.

-For the shape, shield volcanoes have lava that flows quickly and travels further from the vent before cooling and hardening.
+With the shape, shield volcanoes have lava that flows quickly and travels further from the vent before cooling and hardening.

 This results in shallow slopes.

-The explosivity of eruptions.
+The exclusivity of eruptions.

-This is because the lava, or the magma, is less viscous or more runny.
+This is because the lava or the magma is less viscous or more runny.

 So the magma, when the lava is below the ground, remember it's called magma, allows gas bubbles to escape before it emerges from the volcanoes vents.

-When it then emerges, the lava flows, rather than explodes, in all directions from the vent, depending on the shape of the land.
+When it then emerges the lava flows rather than explodes in all directions from the vent depending on the shape of the land.

-Did you get all of that?
-Feel free to pause the video now and edit anything you'd like to.
+Feel free to pause video now and add anything you'd like to.

 Time for a quick summary now.